thingsboard/thingsboard.github.io/docs/samples/esp32/gpio-control-pico-kit-dht22-sensor.md

 Finally, open ThingsBoard Web UI.
 You can access this dashboard by logging in as a tenant administrator.

-In case of local installation:
+In case of local installation (if the demo data was added during TB installation):

  - login: tenant@thingsboard.org
  - password: tenant